 Robert holds a Bachelor of Laws and Legal Practice, a Bachelor of Arts (majoring in sociology and politics) and a Graduate Certificate in Journalism.
 In 2008 he was admitted to the Supreme Court of South Australia as a Barrister and Solicitor.

-He continues to write as a progressive social commentator and has had work published in the ABC’s The Drum Opinion, On Line Opinion, as well as other publications.
-He lives in Adelaide in share-housing.
+He continues to write as a progressive social commentator and has had work published on the ABC, Huffington Post and Sydney Morning Herald, as well as other publications.
+He has also been a regular panelist on Sky News.
+He lives in the city of Adelaide, in the South Ward.